Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Discussion

-In conclusion, the droplets, defined as the gravitationally unbound and pressure confined coherent structures and identified using observations of the NH$_3$ (1, 1) hyperfine line emission in this work, are a previously omitted sub-population of coherent structures.
-Although imminent star formation within droplets is unlikely because of the gravitational unboundedness, the droplets might form from the same set of physical processes that lead to the formation of star forming coherent cores.
-Since the subsonic velocity dispersion within a coherent core is expected to be disturbed by ongoing formation of stars, the droplets may provide a precious chance to examine the internal kinematics and the formation of coherent structures.
-Furthermore, there could exist an evolutionary sequence connecting the pressure dominated droplets to the star forming coherent cores, but this cannot be confirmed with present data.
-More works to systematically find and examine droplets in simulations and to compare them with droplets and other cores identified in observations are needed to answer the following questions: How do the droplets form?
-Do the droplets evolve into star forming cores, and if so, how?
-What is the relation between the coherent structures, including both star forming coherent cores and pressure dominated droplets, and other populations of cores (e.g., starless and protostellar cores) and structures \citep[e.g., filaments and bundles][]{Hacar_2013}?
+In conclusion, droplets are a previously omitted sub-population of coherent structures.
+Although imminent star formation within droplets is unlikely because of the gravitational unboundedness, droplets might form from the same set of physical processes that lead to the formation of star-forming coherent cores.
+Since the subsonic velocity dispersion within a coherent core is expected to be disturbed by ongoing formation of stars, droplets may provide a precious chance to examine the internal kinematics and the formation of coherent structures.
+Furthermore, there could exist an evolutionary sequence connecting the pressure dominated droplets to the star-forming coherent cores, but this cannot be confirmed with present data.
+More works to systematically examine droplets in simulations and to compare them with droplets and other cores identified in observations are needed to answer the following questions: How do droplets form?
+Do droplets evolve into star-forming cores, and if so, how?
+What is the relation between coherent structures, including both star-forming coherent cores and pressure dominated droplets, and other populations of cores (e.g., starless and protostellar cores) and structures \citep[e.g., filaments and bundles][]{Hacar_2013}?
 Are there observable velocity gradients and potentially associated rotational and/or shear motions in the interiors of coherent structures?
 Would the coherent structures fragment into smaller features in the future?
 We will address some of these questions in subsequent papers of this series.